ctd2121/referee-visualizations/README.md

 A CSV file is available in the "/data" subfolder for each of the 17 referees we included in the analysis.
 Also included in this subfolder is a file called "abbreviations.csv" which was used when joining the play-by-play data to the referee data, and includes a mapping of team names to team abbreviations.
 For example, this file maps team name "Arizona Cardinals" to team abbreviation "ARI".

 In additon to the data there is a file entitled preprocessing.R which iterates through the CSV Files and merges them into a single data set.
-Moreover, since many of the penalty types in our dataset are quite similar in nature (e.g. `Offensive Offside` and `Defensive Offside`), so we grouped such instances using universal grouping terms, as shown in the below table.
+Moreover, since many of the penalty types in our dataset are quite similar in nature (e.g. `Offensive Offside` and `Defensive Offside`), we grouped such instances using universal grouping terms, as shown in the below table.
 Moreover, certain penalty type groupings accounted for less than 1% of all observations even after the groupings were applied, and such groups were then grouped again into the `Other` category.
 The table below highlights all groupings we used for our analysis.

 <table>
 <colgroup>